 The combined prevalence of all types of Ehlers-Danlos syndrome appears to be at least 1 in 5,000 individuals worldwide.
 The hypermobile and classical forms are most common; the hypermobile type may affect as many as 1 in 5,000 to 20,000 people, while the classical type probably occurs in 1 in 20,000 to 40,000 people.
 Other forms of Ehlers-Danlos syndrome are rare, often with only a few cases or affected families described in the medical literature.

 Some of the genes associated with the Ehlers-Danlos syndromes, including COL1A1, COL1A2, COL3A1, COL5A1, and COL5A2, provide instructions for making pieces of several different types of collagen.
 These pieces assemble to form mature collagen molecules that give structure and strength to connective tissues throughout the body.
 Other genes, including ADAMTS2, FKBP14, PLOD1, and TNXB, provide instructions for making proteins that process, fold, or interact with collagen.
-Mutations in any of these genes disrupt the production or processing of collagen, preventing these molecules from being assembled properly.
+Variants in any of these genes disrupt the production or processing of collagen, preventing these molecules from being assembled properly.
 These changes weaken connective tissues in the skin, bones, and other parts of the body, resulting in the characteristic features of the Ehlers-Danlos syndromes.

 Some genes associated with recently described types of Ehlers-Danlos syndrome have functions that appear to be unrelated to collagen.
-For many of these genes, it is not clear how mutations lead to hypermobility, elastic skin, and other features of these conditions.
+For many of these genes, it is not clear how variants lead to hypermobility, elastic skin, and other features of these conditions.

 The inheritance pattern of the Ehlers-Danlos syndromes varies by type.
 The classical, vascular, arthrochalasia, and periodontal forms of the disorder, and likely the hypermobile type, have an autosomal dominant pattern of inheritance.
 Autosomal dominant inheritance means that one copy of the altered gene in each cell is sufficient to cause the disorder.
-In some cases, an affected person inherits the mutation from one affected parent.
-Other cases result from new (de novo) gene mutations and occur in people with no history of the disorder in their family.
+In some cases, an affected person inherits the variant from one affected parent.
+Other cases result from new (de novo) gene variants and occur in people with no history of the disorder in their family.

 The classical-like, cardiac-valvular, dermatosparaxis, kyphoscoliotic, spondylodysplastic, and musculocontractural types of Ehlers-Danlos syndrome, as well as brittle cornea syndrome, are inherited in an autosomal recessive pattern.
 In autosomal recessive inheritance, two copies of a gene in each cell are altered.
 Most often, the parents of an individual with an autosomal recessive disorder are carriers of one copy of the altered gene but do not show signs and symptoms of the disorder.